-Uzma Jalaluddin grew up in a diverse suburb of Toronto.
-Her favourite place in the world is the nearest bookstore or library, so it came as no surprise to anyone when she started writing her own stories, poems, plays and other creative writing from an early age.
+Uzma Jalaluddin grew up in a diverse suburb of Toronto, but her favourite place in the world is the nearest bookstore or library.
 Her debut novel, AYESHA AT LAST (2018), is a retelling of Pride and Prejudice set in the Toronto Muslim community.
-The novel was a Goodreads Choice Award Finalist, was featured on The Today Show, and was a Cosmopolitan UK Book of the Year.
+The novel was a Goodreads Choice Award Finalist, featured on The Today Show, and was a Cosmopolitan UK Book of the Year as well as a Publisher’s Weekly Best Book of 2019.
 AYESHA AT LAST has been optioned for film by Pascal Pictures.
-Her second novel, HANA KHAN CARRIES ON, will be published in April 2021.
-She writes a culture and parenting column for The Toronto Star, and has written for The Atlantic.
-Uzma lives in Toronto, Canada, with her husband and two sons, where she also teaches high school.
-She is probably dreaming up ideas for her next book right about now.
+Her second novel, HANA KHAN CARRIES ON (April 2021), was an instant Canadian bestseller.
+The novel is a reimagining of ‘You’ve Got Mail’ set in rival halal restaurants.
+Uzma writes a culture and parenting column for The Toronto Star, and has written for The Atlantic.
+She lives in Toronto, Canada, with her husband and two sons, where she also teaches high school.

 FUN FACTS ABOUT UZMA